 She received funding for her film work from The Philadelphia Foundation, The National Black Programming Consortium, The Bartol Foundation, and The Pennsylvania Council on the Arts.
-She received a 2010 fellowship in the arts from the Independence Foundation.
-In 2011 along with Ain Gordon and the Painted Bride Art Center she received a grant from the Pew Philadelphia Theater Initiative for the creation of a new work about forgotten historical places in Philadelphia.
-For the three years Ms. Patterson curated the Trenton International Film Festival 2010, 2011 and 2012.
-In 2011 she published her first book Always Emerging.
-In 2011/2012 she was the first African American woman to write and direct an feature film of Shakespeare in distribution called Tango Macbeth.
-Tango Macbeth was featured in several film festivals in 2012 and 2013 and screened in Boston, Philadelphia, New York, Chicago, Washington D.C. , Marl del Plata Argentina and Paris France.
+She was granted a 2010 fellowship in the arts to develop the feature film Tango Macbeth from the Independence Foundation.
+In 2011 she published her first book Always Emerging about her experiences as an independent filmmaker.
+In 2012 she completed her first feature narrative film Tango Macbeth which has screened in film festivals in Boston, Philadelphia, New York, Chicago, Washington D.C., Mar del Plata Argentina and Paris France.
 You can follow Nadine Patterson on Twitter @hipcinema [Photo by Carlton Jones]

 Tango Macbeth(Philadelphia, 2012, HD, 73 min) Writer/Director.
 A documentary film crew follows the creation of a new dance theater film piece called Tango Macbeth.
 Occasionally the actors become lost in Shakespeare’s intense drama.